 Transcripts translated to English are not equivalent to evaluated transcripts and will not be accepted.

-All applicants who have attended an educational institution whose primary language of instruction is not English are required to demonstrate English proficiency.
-SCI-Arc requires either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+All applicants who have attended an educational institution where the primary language of instruction is not English are required to demonstrate English proficiency.
+SCI-Arc requires the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) Exam, or the Duolingo English Test.

-The minimum score requirement is ninety-two (92) for the Internet-based TOEFL or a 7.0 band score for the IELTS.
+The minimum score requirement is ninety-two (92) for the Internet-based TOEFL, a 7.0 band score for the IELTS, or a one-hundred-fifteen (115) score for the Duolingo English Test.
 Score reports are only valid for tests completed within the past two years.

 Mailing Application Materials

-When mailing official documents be sure to use the following address:
+If physical mailing is required, be sure to use the following address:

 ATTN: SCI-Arc Office of Admissions